GridProtectionAlliance/openPDC/Source/Documentation/wiki/Getting_Started.md

 |---|---|---|
 | openPDC Manager    | openPDCManagerWebSetup.msi / openPDCManagerServicesSetup.msi     | Silverlight application used to help configure openPDC.
 Needs IIS 4.0 or later to be installed. |

 The openPDC installer will automatically launch the database setup utility during the installation.
-Please note that the Access database will only work on 32-bit installations.
 If the database setup utility fails to install your database, your openPDC installation will not fail.
 You can run the database setup utility again once your installation has finished.

 If the database setup utility has successfully installed your database, you can skip ahead to [Running the openPDC](#running-the-openpdc).
 Otherwise, you will need to run the database setup utility again or go to [Manually set up the database](#manually-set-up-the-database).